NOTE: This is an updated version of the story, published in our recent Dark Mountain: Issue 23 – Dark Kitchen

 One of the most successful of these experiments was acorn bread.
 Our daughters, as fussy with their food as most teenagers, are both wild about it.
 Friends and visitors have also praised the rich nutty taste, though not many guess the secret ingredient.

-When I explain the process, people often say that it seems like a lot of work.
-We’ve been conned into seeing work as a (perhaps) necessary evil, to be avoided whenever possible; but ‘work and leisure are complementary parts of the same living process and cannot be separated without destroying the joy of work and the bliss of leisure.’
-7 The important question is not, ‘how much work?’ but ‘what kind of work?’
+When I explain the process of preparing acorn meal, people often say that it seems like a lot of work.
+We’ve been conned into seeing work as a (perhaps) necessary evil, to be avoided whenever possible; but ‘work and leisure are complementary parts of the same living process and cannot be separated without destroying the joy of work and the bliss of leisure.’7 The important question is not ‘how much work?’ but ‘what kind of work?’

-Yet during the five years I’d been making and sharing acorn bread, here in Cantabria and in the neighbouring Basque country, nobody’s ever called to mind their grandmother’s recipe, or mentioned how people used to make it in their village.
-Which is curious, if we consider that ‘until a few decades ago, many people in rural areas would habitually eat acorns, raw (if they were sweet or only slightly bitter), toasted, as soup or stew, roasted as ‘coffee’, or as bread mixed with maize flour (as talos, like Mexican tortillas) or with wheat flour (as bread)… using immersion in streams and rivers, heat, ashes, and other processes to remove the tannins… and drying as the most important method of preservation, which meant they could be kept for up to two years.’
-8
+Yet during the seven years I’ve been making and sharing acorn bread, here in Cantabria and in the neighbouring Basque country, nobody’s ever called to mind their grandmother’s recipe, or mentioned how people used to make it in their village.
+Which is curious, if we consider that ‘until a few decades ago, many people in rural areas would habitually eat acorns: raw (if they were sweet or only slightly bitter), toasted, as soup or stew, roasted as ‘coffee’, or as bread mixed with maize flour (called talos, like Mexican tortillas) or with wheat flour (as bread)… using immersion in streams and rivers, heat, ashes, and other processes to remove the tannins… and drying as the most important method of preservation, which meant they could be kept for up to two years.’8

-An egalitarian, self-sufficient, non-monetary rural culture, which had existed since the early Middle Ages with the commons as its social safety net, was destroyed in a matter of two decades, leading to mass emigration to the cities (including that of my parents-in-law, who left their respective villages in Castille and León for Bilbao).
+An egalitarian, self-sufficient, non-monetary rural culture, which had existed since the early Middle Ages with the commons as its social safety net, was destroyed in a matter of two decades, leading to mass emigration to the cities, including that of my parents-in-law, who left their respective villages in Castille and León for Bilbao.
 The trauma inflicted by Franco’s regime was buried during the transition to democracy by a political and legal ‘pact of forgetting’ that is still largely in place.
-(Under the Amnesty Law of 1977, crimes committed during the dictatorship cannot be tried in Spanish courts.)

 But ignoring buried trauma won’t make it disappear: we will always be running away from it unless we turn and face it.
 We have to leach its bitterness from our lives if we are to taste their true flavour.
 As Lorca wrote: ‘We must remember towards tomorrow.’10